s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 The process of the course can definitely support the progress in future BIM-related work.
 Wherever the case is to develope smarter tools for BIM use or working with BIM models in general
-The freedom and independence in forming our own use case lead to a better result in order to approach our own interests.
-It was a really good idea to have some framework though as the process sometimes seemed a little unclear.
-In general: The freedom is nice, but it definitely helps with some sort of guidience to get in the right direction and develope a tool that fulfills and applies with both the aim and the goal.

 ### Output of the tool